dancer1325/flutter_push_notifications_scratch/README.md

     * Via terminal
         * `flutter run lib/main.dart`
             * 'lib/main.dart' depends on the relative path between your current terminal and the 'main.dart' file
+* Push a notification from Firebase as additional information with key 'product'
+  * Problems:
+    * Problem1: Something is wrongly configured in Firebase, because it's not received

 ## Notes:
 * TODO: